Gary15/Document/Use_RackHD_to_Install_CentOS.md

 	**Note:** The VM has mounted shared folders:/vagrant => ~/RackHD/example

 ###2.
 Install a default workflow for CLS Server and a SKUs definition
+Here is the example for CLS server.
+And how it work, please refer to http://rackhd.readthedocs.org/en/latest/how_it_works.html

 1. Write a default workflow for CLS Server install CentOS by using IPMI OBM